steffichoi/e-cal/README.md

 - spinner for add item type and set reminder
 - added custom reminder option; used date time picker
 - dont allow user to set reminder for empty event
+- reconfigured sqlite db to store datetime as int (extract as long)
+- detail item data extraction from db

 NOT IMPLEMENTED

 - need to constrain values being inputed into add task frgment and custom reminder
-- reconfigure db to take long time and additional fields
 - set reminder

 - to do list in side bar showing to do items for this date